 Students will examine the role of the superintendent of schools as the chief educational officer of the local school district.
 The superintendent of schools in today's contemporary educational organizations have primary and ultimate responsibility in two areas, leadership and management.
 Districts require leaders with a vision of the future and the skills necessary for communicating the vision to others.
 This course gives participants the tools necessary to make effective decisions.
 Instructional Leadership Development Training.
 (ILD)

-EDAD 6373 - The Superintendent: Leadership in a Pluralistic Society (3)
+EDAD 6373 - The Superintendent: Financial Leadership (3)